Find The Loadshedding Schedule For Your Area

 Is Eskom Load Shedding Today?

-4. The Eskom loadshedding schedule for your area will appear, showing you when the electricity will be off today and the week ahead.
+- The Eskom load shedding schedule for your area will appear, showing you when the electricity will be off today and the week ahead.

 If you are still having trouble finding your schedule, check here.

-Loadshedding is when Eskom, South Africa's national power company, temporarily cuts off electricity to various areas to manage a shortage in energy supply.
-Simply put, there isn't enough power to go around.
+Load shedding (or loadshedding) is when Eskom, South Africa's national power company, temporarily cuts off electricity to various areas to manage a shortage in energy supply.
+These "rolling blackouts" are implemented by Eskom when there simply isn't enough power to go around.

 How Does It Work?